RustDT/RustDT/documentation/UserGuide.md

 ### Configuration

-A [Rust installation](http://www.rust-lang.org/install.html) is required for most IDE functionality.
-The path to the installation should be configured in the `Rust` preference page, accessed from the menu `Window / Preferences`.
+A [Rust toolchain installation](http://www.rust-lang.org/install.html) is required for most IDE functionality.
+The path to the toolchain installation should be configured in the `Rust` preference page, accessed from the menu `Window / Preferences`.
 Additionally:

+ * You will need the Rust source component in the toolchain installation.
+This component is not included by default, it must be downloaded using `rustup component add rust-src`.
+Configure the "Rust 'src' Directory" to point to the 'src' directory (this will normally be the Rust toolchain base directory plus `lib\rustlib\src\rust\src`.

  * For code completion, you will need the [Racer](https://github.com/phildawes/racer) tool.
-You will also need the [Rust sources package](https://www.rust-lang.org/downloads.html).
-This package is not included in the Rust intallation, it must be downloaded separately (see [this Rust bug](https://github.com/rust-lang/rust/issues/19535)).
-Configure the `Rust 'src' Directory` to point to the 'src' directory of this package.

  * For Outline/Quick-Outline and on-the-fly parsing errors, you will need the [Rainicorn](https://github.com/RustDT/Rainicorn) tool.